What you should expect Dr. Jogi to tell you about your labs.

 List of some lab abnormalities that Dr. Jogi will refer to other doctors

-Low MCV levels:
+Low MCV (RDW tells similar information) levels:

 1) Iron Deficiency.
 The most common cause of low MCV is iron deficiency anemia.
 Work up by PCP or gastroenterologist